Employee Exit Interview Surveys: Questions & Benefits

 For instance, a research interviewer can ask previous staff members to expand on their answers if little insight is given or they do not understand their answers.

-Why an in-person or video employee exit interview?
+In-person or video employee exit interview

 Lastly, an in-person or video interview has the most potential to gather in-depth feedback for departing employees.